TOIRMA is proud to be in its 35th program year.

-The TOIRMA Program provides a package of coverages for its members including General Liability, Auto Liability, Public Officials Liability, Property, Equipment Breakdown (also known as Boiler & Machinery), Cyber Liability, Auto Physical Damage, Inland Marine, Workers’ Compensation, Treasurer’s Bond, and Accidental Death and Dismemberment.
+The TOIRMA Program provides a package of coverages for its members including General Liability, Auto Liability, Public Officials Liability, Property, Equipment Breakdown (also known as Boiler & Machinery), Cyber Liability, Auto Physical Damage, Inland Marine, Workers’ Compensation, Treasurer’s Bond, Accidental Death and Dismemberment, and Cyber Liability.
 TOIRMA also includes coverages specific to townships/road districts such as Bridge Coverage and the Human Resources Help Line.

 Besides providing a full line of coverages tailored to the needs of townships, the TOIRMA Program also provides administrative support, underwriting, claims management, and loss control/risk management.

 The Mission Statement provides that TOIRMA will maintain a stable contribution level and we are proud of this accomplishment.
 We also have a long-standing history of paying an annual dividend.
-This year the Board of Trustees declared a dividend returning over $2 million to qualifying members.
-During the 28 consecutive year history of dividends, over $43 million has been returned to members.
+This year the Board of Trustees declared a dividend to qualifying members.
+During the 30 consecutive year history of dividends, over $47 million has been returned to members.

 The TOIRMA Program is governed by a Board of Trustees comprised of five elected township officials.
 The board is responsible for monitoring the operations of TOIRMA and works closely with the Executive Director.
 The Executive Director is responsible for the day-to-day operations of the TOIRMA Program.